Hyde Park Corner Tube, exit 3 | Map

 Short version: Backstairs Belgravia – Byways, Hidden Haunts & Classic Pubs

 Medium version: You think Belgravia's just big squares and huge mansions, a world of white stucco and grandeur?
 Think again.
 There are some real finds if you know where to look: namely the best medley of lost lanes and hidden passageways in all of London.
 Watch the video if you're in any doubt about that claim.

-In the Summer 2017 London Walks programme the Belgravia Pub Walk takes place at 7.15 pm on Saturday, June 30.
+In the Winter 2018-2019 London Walks programme the Belgravia Pub Walk takes place at 7.15 pm on Saturday, March 23.
 The meeting point is just outside exit 3 of Hyde Park CornerTube.

 N.B. we also run – three or four times a year – a daytime Belgravia Walk.
 The daytime Belgravia Walk is guided by Stephanie.
-In the Spring-Summer 2018 London Walks programme the daytime Belgravia Walk will take place at 10.45 am on Sunday, May 6; and at 10.45 am on Sunday, July 15.
+In the Winter 2018-2019 London Walks programme the daytime Belgravia Walk will take place at 10.45 am on Saturday, January 12 and at 2.30 pm on Sunday, January 27.
 The meeting point is just outside exit 3 of Hyde Park Corner Tube.